 The Comptroller shall supply the signs free.
 Failure to post a sign is a Class C misdemeanor, subject to a fine of up to $500.
 To request additional warning signs, call the Comptroller’s office toll-free at (800) 862-2260 and request publication number 96-536.
-The Comptroller's office indicates that its online publications will be updated before the Sept.
-1, 2019 deadline.

 See Tobacco and E-Cigarette Sales Warning Signs and Vending Machine Warning Signs here.
-The new 21 year signs are available online.

 Effective 8/10/18: For retailers who sell cigars individually without packaging, there is an FDA sign requirement.
 Download We Card's Sign